andrewMacmurray/elm-simple-animation/README.md

 ## Why?

-When you want some typesafe, simple, decorative animations, but you don't need the full power of something like `elm-animator`.
+When you want some typesafe, simple, decorative animations or transitions, but you don't need the full power of something like `elm-animator`.
 The benefits of this are:

 + Animations are `stateless` (from Elm's perspective) so easy to drop in anywhere (no model, update or subscriptions required).
++ Very performant
-+ Very performant (generates CSS keyframes animations under the hood).
+    + `Animations` generate CSS keyframes animations under the hood.
+    + `Transitions` are a single Html Attribute with a CSS transition.

 ## How?

+## For Animations:

 1 .
 Define an animation (either `fromTo` or a sequence of `steps`)